 How to Get Help For Harm OCD

-To recieve help for harm OCD, locate a trained mental health professional.
+To receive help for harm OCD, locate a trained mental health professional.
 Your primary care physician (PCP) may have a list of therapists and psychiatrists in your area.
-Also, there are online provider directories like Choosing Therapy that make it easy to look up specific criteria for a therapist, including insurance coverage, populations treated, and types of treatment offered.
+Also, you could use an online therapist directory that makes it easy to look up specific criteria for a therapist, including insurance coverage, populations treated, and types of treatment offered.
 Consult your insurance carrier by calling the customer service number on your card or looking on the online portal.

 How to Get Help For a Child